CertifaiAI/classifai/readme.md

 </h3>

 **Classifai** is the more comprehensive open-source data annotation platform.
-It supports the labelling of various data types with multi labelled outputs for AI model training.
+It supports the labelling of various data types with multi labelled outputs forms for AI model training.

+Figure below show how Classifai fits in the machine learning workflow by enabling the labelling of raw data imported from data source.
+The labelled data can then channel into training environments for AI model training.

 <p align="center">
   <img align="middle" src="metadata/classifai_workflow_0_0.gif"/>